SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/iis-10-opentelemetry.md

 If you want to use an existing OpenTelemetry Collector, you can skip this step by selecting the "Use an existing Collector" option.
 :::

-If you want to use an existing Otel Collector then this step can be skipped by selecting the option of using an existing Collector.

 To create a new Collector:

 1. Select the **Add a new Collector** option.
 1. Select the platform for which you want to install the Sumo OpenTelemetry Collector.

-Select the platform for which you want to install the Sumo OpenTelemetry Collector.

 This will generate a command which can be executed in the machine which needs to get monitored.
 Once executed it will install the Sumo Logic OpenTelemetry Collector agent.